Establish Your Digital Presence

 It’s crucial to take the time to respond to every review across these platforms, good or bad because customers who see you engaging with positive and negative feedback will have more confidence in your ability to provide them with excellent customer service.

 Take advantage of ad retargeting

 A small online advertising budget can get you big results and quickly build your online presence and brand awareness.

 Often, consumers need more than one impression to drive a sale.
 Retargeting ads help push tire-kicking consumers through the sales funnel.
-According to ReadyCloud Suite, 46% of marketers say retargeting is one of the most overlooked online marketing methods.
+Some statistics show that retargeting is over 1,000% more effective than other ad placement strategies.
 A bonus of retargeting is consumers see your products—and your brand name—all over the web as they surf to other sites.

 Google AdWords is the most popular platform for search advertising, but don’t ignore buying ads on Bing or Yahoo.
 You’ll pay a small fee every time someone clicks on your ads—this is known as pay-per-click (PPC) advertising.